FayonaC/dit355-distributedsystems-booking/README.md

 1. Clone repository to your machine
 2. Open a terminal window (e.g. Command Prompt) and move to the root folder of the repository.
 Enter command `mvn clean install` This will create a target folder.
 3. To ensure that installation was successful, check target folder for booking.jar file.
-4. Move to target folder and enter command `java -jar booking.jar`.
-This will enable the booking component to start listening to the MQTT Broker.
+4. Move to target folder and enter command `java -jar coordinator.jar`.
+This will enable the subscriber component to start listening to the MQTT Broker and the publisher component to send messages.
-5. Open a new terminal window and move to target folder.
-Enter command `java -jar booking.jar`.
-This will enable to booking component to send messages.